aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ### Supported Regions

-Currently the speech-to-speech model Amazon Nova Sonic is only available in us-east-1.
-Therefore this guidance currently supports this region.
+This solution must be deployed in the US East 1 (N. Virginia) region because the Amazon Nova Sonic speech-to-speech model is only available there.

 ## Deployment Steps